acronis/ui-component-library/packages/documentation/styleguide/composable.md

-# Vue 3 Composables Style Guide
+# Vue 3 Composable Style Guide

 This guide is a comprehensive guide to writing Vue 3 composables.
 It covers the best practices, naming conventions, and patterns to follow when writing Vue 3 composables.

-Vue 3 composables are a new feature in Vue 3 that allows you to encapsulate and share logic across components.
+Vue 3 composable is a new feature in Vue 3 that allows you to encapsulate and share logic across components.
 Composable is easy to write, maintain test, and reuse.

 ## File names